pmeas/pmeas/README.md

 2. Open up your favorite terminal.
 3. Change to the project directory, by called `cd <REPOSITORY_NAME>`; replacing `REPOSITORY_NAME` with the name of your downloaded folder.
 4. Run `python .` in your terminal.

+## Common Issues
+* JACK may fail to restart because of a low buffer size.

+## Systemd Integration